Frequently Asked Questions

 A strong Motivation Score (A or B) suggests the seller may be more open to negotiation.

-The composite score that combines Value, Motivation, and Risk:
+The composite score that combines Value and Confidence:

-- Focus on properties with low Rank scores and strong individual scores
+- Focus on properties with low Deal Score values and strong individual scores

 Smart Rehab Cost Estimates for Value-Driven Investors